tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
+This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.

 [🠱](#indexes-to-the-tests)
 ********************